 Each year, when the Sun fields its way through health-conscious Virgo on or around August 23 until September 22.
 During Virgo season, we experience the ability to tap into the discerning, methodical and nature-loving qualities that Virgo represents.
 And while this may help us simplify our lives, strive for betterment and get our affairs in order, this time—like all others—may also offer us a cornucopia of unique challenges, too.

 Turning to wellness astrology, or “healthstrology” and keeping in mind the unique strengths and vulnerabilities of Virgo, we can find stellar ways to foster vitality, reduce stress and fine-tune our well-being so that we can harvest better health.

-Below you’ll find self-care strategies to feel your best during Virgo season.
+Below you’ll find healthy eating, exercise and stress reduction tips to feel your best during Virgo season.

 Virgo Wellness Mantras:

 - If it affects my mind, it affects my body

 - Find beauty in the imperfections

 Virgo Stress-Reducing Allies: